Montana Clergy Sexual Abuse Attorneys

 Not every sexual abuse victim can speak out about the despicable assault they experienced until months or years later.
 If you are a sexual survivor or your loved one was victimized through childhood sexual abuse, the compassionate sexual abuse lawyers at Rosenfeld Injury Lawyers, LLC, can help.

-Our caring team understands the pain you are feeling and the courage it takes to speak openly about what occurred.
+Our caring attorneys understand the pain you are feeling and the courage it takes to speak openly about what occurred.
 Our clergy sexual abuse injury attorneys are here to listen to your story and provide legal advice to move your confidential case forward.

 In 2018, a Jesuit Order Report identified nearly a dozen Catholic religious leaders accused of sexually assaulting victims.
 Many listed names had already been identified in the Helena and Great Fall-Billings Diocese’s reports that involved credible Montana sexual abuse claims filed against priests and other clergy members.

 A few of the priests on the list of allegedly sexually abusing minors had ministered to Catholic parishioners in Montana.
-The number of sexually assaulted survivors may be significantly higher than thought because many victims never report to anyone, including the police or diocese, what happened.
+The number of sexually assaulted survivors may be significantly higher than thought because many sexual abuse victims never report to anyone, including the police or diocese, that the alleged abuse and sexual assault occurred.

-Victims of sexual abuse often leveled the lifelong devastation of what happened that negatively impact their well-being.
-Sexual assaulted children and adults can suffer from significant sleeping disorders, ongoing depression, substance abuse, self-injury, and suicide, including suicidal ideation (thinking about suicide).
+Sexual abuse victims often leveled the lifelong devastation of what happened that negatively impact their well-being.
+In many cases, sexual assaulted children and adults can suffer from significant sleeping disorders, ongoing depression, substance abuse, self-injury, and suicide, including suicidal ideation (thinking about suicide).

 Every victim of sexual abuse handles the trauma uniquely.
 However, young children and teenage victims might develop negative eating habits, begin living an over-sexualized lifestyle, or engage in any form of risky conduct or deviant sexual behavior.